How Many Workers Died Building The Golden Gate Bridge

 Tips and Expert Advice

 Preserving the legacy of the Golden Gate Bridge workers involves several key strategies.
 These include supporting historical research, promoting educational programs, and advocating for the preservation of related artifacts and documents.
-By actively engaging in these efforts, we can ensure that their stories are never forgotten.
+By actively engaging in these efforts, we can confirm that their stories are never forgotten.

 Visiting Historical Sites and Museums